sderosiaux/golb/pages/2018-04-11-partial-unification/index.md

 The [kind-projector sbt plugin](https://github.com/non/kind-projector) is quite ubiquitous in the Scala world.
 So much that we won't need it in the future!
 Its features will be [native in Dotty/Scala 3](https://github.com/lampepfl/dotty/issues/2041) as we'll see. :pray: But we're not there yet.

-This plugin introduces new keywords to provide some sugar syntax for advanced type-related usage.
+This plugin introduces new keywords to provide some syntactic sugar for advanced type-related usage.
 It does _not_ provide any new feature but simplifies how to write and read code that is hardly readable without.

 If you've seen code like: